soterianetworks/spase-api-boilerplate/README.md

 3. Examine it

-Open chrome browser , enter the following urls
+In a browser, such as Chrome, enter the following urls and check the responses.

 * http://127.0.0.1:8080/health
 * http://127.0.0.1:8080/info

-And if you enter the following url , it shows 401 error
+When you enter the following url, it shows 401 error.

 * http://127.0.0.1:8080/hello